Common Household Bugs

 Almost every home harbors at least a few insects, spiders and mites.
 Most of these critters are harmless or can be managed in simple ways that don't use insecticides or other harsh chemicals.

-In the lists below I've grouped those that are common in almost every home from those that occur only occasionally under specific circumstances, and those that may "invade" homes, usually from an outside source.
+In the list below I've grouped those that are common in almost every home from those that occur only occasionally under specific circumstances, and those that may "invade" homes, usually from an outside source.
 There are also the so called "incidentals", that fly or crawl in through an open door or window by accident.
 The incidentals (moths, crickets, millipedes, and so forth) can be sweep up and deposited outside, or disposed of in the trash.

 For all the others use the links below to find pictures, life history and least-toxic control strategies.